Honors Thesis Program

 Requirements to earn honors in Political Science

-- Admissions to the honors program.
+- Admissions to the honors program

-- Satisfactorily complete the 2-quarter Senior Thesis Tutorial (PoliSci 398) in the fall and winter quarters, usually of the senior year.
+- Satisfactorily complete the two-quarter Senior Thesis Seminar (Poli Sci 398) in the fall and winter quarters.
 The 398 courses do NOT count toward the completion of the political science major, but they do count as credit towards graduation

-- Complete all requirements for the political science major.
+- Complete all requirements for the political science major

-- Submit an honors thesis that meets departmental requirements, including the individual review by two anonymous political science faculty members.
+- Submit an honors thesis that meets departmental requirements, including the individual review by two anonymous political science faculty members

 For more information about how to prepare a successful application, visit the FAQ section and writing tips for honors theses.